 Good programmers know how to wrap their heads around a complex problem and produce efficient code to solve it.
 Each programming language has its own strengths and weaknesses.
 The more languages you learn, the bigger the knowledge base you will have, and the more likely you will be able to solve problems faster and more efficiently.

-Pair programming: Pair programming enables engineers to leverage shared knowledge of the codebase and have better discipline, communication, and performance.
+Pair programming enables engineers to leverage shared knowledge of the codebase and have better discipline, communication, and performance.
 Pair programming can be an excellent way for programmers to learn rapidly from more senior developers.
 Pair programming provides you with a full immersion through actively participating in the process.

 Learning something new is important, but sharing that knowledge makes what you’ve learned actionable and meaningful.
 Make it a habit to always share new things that you learn.
 This will help you retain knowledge and hear people’s ideas on the same topic.

 Some of the most popular products and companies we know, including Twitter, Gmail and Trello, started as a side project.
 There are numerous benefits to starting a side project including the opportunity to learn new skills, boost mental health by providing an escape from work, and can boost work performance by increasing creativity and productivity.

 Technical Acumen shouldn’t be practiced in a vacuum.
-Improve your technical acumen by exploring and developing these complementary skills.
+Improve your Technical Acumen by exploring and developing these complementary skills.